sundruid/rkhunter/files/contrib/README.txt

 #####################################################################################################
 #
-# Small script descriptions
+# Contrib
 #
-# NOTE: these scripts are submitted and can have their own license.
-Please check the source
+# NOTE: submitted conbtributions may have their own license.
-#       of each file to see how you can use this software.
+#       Please check the source of each file to see how you can use this software.
 #
 #####################################################################################################

-[script]		[description]
+[name]	                        [description]
-run_rkhunter		Start rkhunter
+run_rkhunter                    script: start rkhunter rkhunter_remote_howto.txt       howto: run Rootkit Hunter from a central server.